 While the exact cause of Sjögren's syndrome is not known, there is growing scientific support for genetic (inherited) factors.
 The genetic background of Sjögren's syndrome patients is an active area of research.
 The illness is sometimes found in other family members.
-It is also found more commonly in families that have members with other autoimmune illnesses, such as systemic lupus erythematosus, autoimmune thyroid disease, type I diabetes, etc. About 90% of patients with Sjögren's syndrome are female.
+It is also found more commonly in families that have members with other autoimmune illnesses, such as systemic lupus erythematosus, autoimmune thyroid disease, type I diabetes, etc. Most patients with Sjögren's syndrome are female.

 What are risk factors for developing Sjögren's syndrome?